AlisanCavus/restaurant-css-framework/README.md

 Homepage footage is downloaded from: https://www.pexels.com/video/salmon-in-a-pan-with-a-bit-of-water-3296399/ (Video by cottonbro from Pexels)

-Thailand Flag is downloaded from : https://www.countryflags.com/thailand-flag-image/

-Japan Flag is downloaded from : https://www.countryflags.com/japan-flag-image/
+Tuk tuk image is downloaded from : https://www.pexels.com/photo/black-and-yellow-mini-cooper-parked-on-sidewalk-7477935/ (Photo by Mark Amores from Pexels)

-Shouth Korea Flag is downloaded from : https://www.countryflags.com/south-korea-flag-image/
+Fuji Mountain is downloaded from : https://www.pexels.com/photo/red-and-gray-pagoda-temple-3408354/ (Photo by Tomáš Malík from Pexels)